 Kathleen Mulcahy’s glass panels imitate the look of liquid elements in nature.
 But there is nothing of nature’s seemingly random behavior in these compositions.
 Instead, Mulcahy simplifies the irregularity of organic shapes to create controlled arrangements.
 Her glass elements may be prompted by something observed in nature, but they have been refined to a purified geometric form.
 Works in this series involve hot-worked and flame-worked glass shapes attached to slumped and acid etched plate glass backed by a fabricated steel sheet.

-With a Masters of Fine Arts in glass sculpture and three-dimensional design from Alfred University, she directed glass studio programs at Bowling Green State University in Ohio and Carnegie Mellon University in Pittsburgh then went on to develop the Pittsburgh Glass Center, one of the top public access glass studios in the nation. for which she was honored as Pennsylvania Artist of the Year in 2013.
+With a Masters of Fine Arts in glass sculpture and three-dimensional design from Alfred University, she directed glass art studio programs at Bowling Green State University in Ohio and Carnegie Mellon University in Pittsburgh then went on to develop the Pittsburgh Glass Center, one of the top public access glass studios in the nation.
+For which she was honored as Pennsylvania Artist of the Year in 2013.
 During this time, her own work — installation pieces, cast glass, blown glass objects — evolved into unique and poignant statements.
-Her glass works are in many public and private collections including the American Craft Museum, The Corning Museum of Glass, The Carnegie Museum of Art, The Renwick Galleries of the Smithsonian Institution and The Westmoreland Museum of Art.
+Her glass works are in many public and private collections including the American Craft Museum, The Corning Museum of Glass, The Carnegie Museum of Art, The Renwick Galleries of the Smithsonian Institution, and The Westmoreland Museum of Art.
 Mulcahy has won numerous awards including grants from the NEA, the Pennsylvania Council on the Arts, and a Fulbright.